Edoardo001/Matebook-13-Hackintosh/README.md

   - Found a fix for jack 3,5(works perfect) but broke mic(Guide to fix in "Optimization" at the end of the guide) Still working to find a fix that make working jack and mic togheter.
 Any help is really appreciated.
 * **2020/04/08**
-  - Addes SSDT-USB for better battery drain
+  - Added SSDT-USB for better battery drain
   - Fixed audio with hdmi
   - Fixed sleep after 15.4 update(Clover update)
   - Fixed logo resizing during boot, now apple remain with same size, only load bar change size.
 Overall is better but not          perfect